 Andrew Turner, chief executive at award-winning specialist buy to let broker Commercial Trust Limited, says that the tax situation for buy to let is complicated and the shrewd decision for landlords is to seek specialist tax advice before making any changes.

-There have been many headlines in the press in recent months about the appeal of limited company buy to let business, with recent tax changes over Mortgage Interest Tax Relief, seen as a catalyst for change.
+There have been many headlines in the press in recent months about the appeal of a limited company buy to let business, with recent tax changes over Mortgage Interest Tax Relief, seen as a catalyst for change.

-In January 2018, lender Kent Reliance reported that over 70% of its buy to let applications in the first three quarters of 2017, were for limited companies.
+In January 2018, lender Kent Reliance reported that over 70% of its buy-to-let applications in the first three quarters of 2017, were for limited companies.

 In June 2018 another lender, Precise Mortgages, reported that 38% of landlords were set to use limited companies to buy properties over the next year.